wcj365/python-stats-dataviz/assignments/assignment_02.md

 5. Your user prompts, use inputs and output displays should be nicely formatted when users run your program.

-6. Create a subfolder named "Assignment-02" in your GitHub repository and upload the two files to the subfolder.
+6. Create a subfolder named "assignment_02" in your personal GitHub repository and upload the notebook file to the subfolder.

+7. from the DATA-690-FALL-2021 organization, refresh your repository with contents from your personal account.

-7. Copy your GitHub repository URL to your assignment submission in Blackboard.
+8. Copy the link to your GitHub repository URL (one in DATA-690-FALL-2021) to your assignment submission in Blackboard.
 No files should be uploaded to the BB.